Wayne-State-ATEC4110/Senpaga-Memory/Installation.md

 # Steps

-* Download the sen2 folder and do not remove any of the files held within
+* Download the Sprint 3 Jar Executable folder and do not remove any of the files held within
 * Open your commandline
-* cd the path that contains the sen2.jar file
+* cd the path that contains the SenpagaMemory.jar file
-* Type in the command "java -jar sen2.jar"
+* Type in the command "java -jar SenpagaMemory.jar"
 * Enjoy the program